Published on September 15, 2023

 Overview of St. Andrews Medical School

-The University of St Andrews in Scotland was founded in 1413 and is Scotland’s first university and the third oldest in the English-speaking world.
-St Andrews has a strong academic history and is found in the beautiful East Neuk of Fife.
-It is well known for its coastal location, the wide range of courses it offers and centuries of student traditions.
+The University of St Andrews in Scotland was founded in 1413.
+It is Scotland’s first university and the third oldest in the English-speaking world.
+St Andrews has a strong academic history and sits in the beautiful East Neuk of Fife.
+St Andrews is celebrated for its coastal location, the wide range of courses it offers and centuries of student traditions.
 The town has significant cultural and historical value, including beautiful landscapes and a world-famous golf course.
-St Andrews also presents the unique opportunity for students to complete their clinical training at one of their partner medical schools, in the UK.
+Students at St Andrews complete their clinical training at one of their partner medical schools, in the UK.

-There are three different application routes for UK students on the Medicine A100 BSc (Hons) course, depending on the preferred location for the final three years of clinical training at the partner medical school;
+There are three different application routes for UK students on the Medicine A100 BSc (Hons) course.
+This depends on the preferred location for the final three years of clinical training at the partner medical school;

 St Andrews Medical School Entry Requirements